MicroEJ/docs/VEEWearUserGuide/android/projectSetup.rst

 The Android documentation covers the process of creating apps for diverse form factors, including smartphones and wearable devices.
 Read `Create a Project <https://developer.android.com/studio/projects/create-project>`_ and follow the guidelines before proceeding.
+If you are creating a project from scratch, we recommend using the ``Empty Activity`` template.

 .. note::